-> As you know, our countertops are in our RV which meant we needed to conserve on weight but also provide good support.
-In order to accomplish both objectives we chose 1/4″ Plywood as our base.
+As you know, our countertops are in our RV which meant we needed to conserve on weight but also provide good support.
+In order to accomplish both objectives, we chose 1/4″ Plywood as our base.
 If you’re creating these countertops for your sticks and bricks home you’ll likely want to use thicker plywood or MDF board.

-When we were going through this step I stood back and stared at the open top cabinets in place and pondered on how to cut my plywood.
-I considered cutting a 45 degree angle which would have split my L shape from the corner.
+When we were going through this step I stood back and stared at the open-top cabinets in place and pondered on how to cut my plywood.
+I considered cutting a 45-degree angle which would have split my L shape from the corner.
 I ultimately decided against that because I knew I’d be taking that approach with the top flooring layer.

 I felt it would be stronger if I cut the plywood into two different pieces, but splitting it where the bottom part of the L shape meets the top.
-Basically creating a L out of two straight pieces of plywood.
+Basically creating an L out of two straight pieces of plywood.

 I made my cuts then placed the two pieces on top of the cabinets.
 Once placed I used my hand to apply pressure in various spots to find any weak points.

-There weren’t spots that created concern, however I choose to add a couple of cedar braces anyway using 1X2 boards and our Kreg Jig.
+There weren’t spots that created concern, however, I choose to add a couple of cedar braces anyway using 1X2 boards and our Kreg Jig.
 This step was a precaution I chose to take, this may not be necessary, use your best judgment.

 Cutting holes for the sink and stove can be done before installing the plywood on the cabinets or after, it’s totally up to you.
 I chose to cut the holes before I had installed the plywood.

 We purchased this sink off eBay for $20 so it didn’t come with a cutting template, but most sinks will come with that.
-You’ll basically want to follow the instructions for installing your sink into your counters, which will vary depending on whether it’s undermount or topmount.
+You’ll basically want to follow the instructions for installing your sink into your counters, which will vary depending on whether it’s under-mount or top-mount.
 The same will go for your faucet – we installed ours later on.

-After that I drilled a hole in the center of the sink template to make it easier to then cut out the hole for the sink using our Jigsaw.
+After that, I drilled a hole in the center of the sink template to make it easier to then cut out the hole for the sink using our Jigsaw.

-Next you’ll want to do the same for your stove.
+Next, you’ll want to do the same for your stove.

 Note: If you’re going to cut it out after the plywood is installed you’ll want to make sure there aren’t obstructions on the underside of the plywood when you use the Jigsaw.